-"It seemed everyone had a piece of me, pulling in different directions.
+"It seemed everyone had a piece of me. pulling in different directions.
 I'd lost control of my life.
-I can understand what Freddie Prinze went through.
-He was younger than I was and had to contend with the same sort of pressures.
+I can understand what Freddie Prinze er than I was and had to con-During the frantic four tend with the same sort of